react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 - **_DrawerContentScrollView_** and **_DrawerItem_** from **_@react-navigation/drawer_**
 - **_Avatar_**, **_Text_** and **_Switch_** from **_react-native-paper_**

-**DrawerContentScrollView** component makes the drawer scrollable and provides support for devices with notches, so it's highly recommended to use it even for custom drawers.
+**DrawerContentScrollView** component makes the drawer vertically scrollable and provides support for devices with notches, so it's highly recommended to use it even for custom drawers.

-**Components from React-Native-Paper** make a nice looking, material UI.
+**Components from React-Native-Paper** make a clean, material UI.

 ```jsx
 import React from 'react';